iotaledger/integration-services/documentation/docs/is-cli/is_cli_examples.md

 # Examples

-In this example we will show how to create Identities, Channels and how to subscribe to a channel, authorize one Subscriber and write data into a Channel.
+In this example we will show how to create Identities, Channels and how to subscribe to a channel, authorize a Subscriber and write data into a Channel.

 ### Create json files